E-Invoicing in Germany 2027: Obligations, Timeline, Format & Examples

 How should cross-border invoices be handled?

-Cross-border transactions (intra-EU and third-country) are out of scope for Germany’s domestic B2B mandate today.
+Cross-border invoices remain outside Germany’s domestic B2B mandate for now.
 Businesses may still use EN 16931 formats voluntarily to standardize processing.

 What happens if you issue a non-compliant invoice?